e-HAIL Members

 Assistant Professor, Biomedical Engineering

-Areas of Expertise: Precision health and drug discovery using machine learning.
+Areas of Expertise: Precision health and drug discovery using machine learning

 “I’m interested in engaging with e-HAIL to utilize cutting edge data science tools for treating infectious diseases.”